 The physical structure of the Panama Biomuseo is more famous than the exhibitions on biodiversity it contains.
 The musuem was designed by starchitect Frank Gehry (Gehry’s wife is from Panama; he donated the design).

 A 45 min boat trip brings you to Isla Taboga, also known as the Island of Flowers.
 Tourists are dropped off at the fishing village of San Pedro, close to several sandy beaches.

 The beach on the northern end of town, which looks idyllic from the ferry, consists of a light dusting of sand on top of a protruding layer of crushed brick and concrete (to combat an erosion issue I am guessing).
 An abundance of litter makes this beach a little less pleasant than the locals would have you believe.

 There is a second, smaller beach on the southern side of the ferry terminal.
 It looks pretty, has nice sand coverage, and minimal litter.
 Running onto the back of the beach, however, are a number of household pipes discharging sewage.
-Swim at your own peril.

-The beaches aren’t so nice, but it’s a pretty island, with a cute fishing village, and San Pedro Church is supposedly the second oldest church in the Americas.
+Beaches aside, it’s a pretty island, with a cute fishing village, and San Pedro Church is supposedly the second oldest church in the Americas.

 Modern Panama City

 Panama City has a skyline unlike any other in Central America.
 And its economy is still underpinned by the engineering marvel that helped put the country on the map: the Panama Canal.

 Practical information and how to reach Panama City:

 Panama City has an international airport with regular flights to cities throughout Central America, South America, and North America.
 More transport info here.